micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ## TL;DR:
 The Ready Tensor Publication Explorer is an advanced AI-powered tool that utilizes Retrieval-Augmented Generation (RAG) techniques to automate the handling of a sample dataset that contains Ready Tensor technical documentation.
 By leveraging RAG models, the system delivers accurate and context-aware responses to (natural language) user queries.
 Integrating OpenAI embeddings, semantic search capabilities, and a user-friendly interface, this tools offers a scalable and efficient solution for Ready Tensor users, developers, researchers, and organizations searching streamlined access to documentation resources enclosed in the Ready Tensor platform by exploring its contents and asking questions.
-(Ready Tensor Publication Explorer is an AI-powered tool leveraging Retrieval-Augmented Generation (RAG) to automate querying, summarization, and exploration of Ready Tensor scientific publications.
-Built with LangChain, Chroma, and OpenAI LLMs, it enables advanced semantic search and question answering on publication datasets.)

 ## Tool Overview
-This project uses a sample dataset and is structured on a modular LangChain-based pipeline.
+This project uses a sample dataset and it is structured on a modular LangChain-based pipeline.

 ### Sample dataset
 The sammple dataset is a dataset of a sample of publications from the Ready Tensor platform.
 It details, it does contain 35 publications,